Cortical Labs: Shaping the Future of Biological Processing Units

 At first, we had to demonstrate that inducing goal-directed learning for neurons by manipulating their environment could work at all.
 Once we got a proof of concept, we received lots of press coverage and inbound interest, but we also published a paper to receive feedback from fellow skeptical scientists and will continue to publish more papers.

-After the infrastructure is built, community engagement with developers and researchers will be a priority for us, e.g. via GitHub stars for our pong game (which will be made public soon on our GitHub) and other sample code environments in the pipeline.
-We want others to build on top of us – so the number of projects that employ our BPUs is one of our core metrics.
+After the infrastructure is built, we will prioritize community engagement with developers and researchers, e.g., via GitHub stars for our pong game (which will soon be made public on our GitHub) and other sample code environments in the pipeline.
+We want others to build on top of us, so the number of projects that employ our BPUs is one of our core metrics.